 Since you only have one opportunity to recover from the liable party for the loss of your loved one, it is important to find an attorney who has proven experience in wrongful death cases and someone who is going to learn about your loved one through you and your family.

 In wrongful death cases, it is the plaintiff’s burden to prove the negligence of the other party and their failure to take responsibility for the action that caused the death of your loved one.
 We have assisted many families in gaining deserved compensation in wrongful death claims in Missouri and Illinois.

 Call Now to Contact an Attorney at The Cagle Law Firm toll free 1.800.685.3302 or locally 314.276.1681..

-Who Can Bring a Wrongful Death or Survivor Case?
+Who Can File a Wrongful Death Claim?

 What Types of Damages Can Be Recovered for Wrongful Death?

 Wrongful death damages paid to the surviving family members can include:

 - Wages and income that would have been provided by the deceased to the family member filing the action.

 - Medical bills the deceased may have incurred before death.